 Some employees believe that if they merely complain to/ contact the Employer’s human resources department with an issue that their situation will be dealt with fairly - and sometimes it will.
 But it is important to realize that one of the primary functions of an Employer’s HR employees is to protect the Employer itself from liability; and so an employee cannot assume that the HR employee will either act to protect a complaining employee or maintain a request for confidentiality.

 Yet many times (for a variety of reasons) it is necessary to first complain to the Employer’s HR department to protect your rights.
 I can assist you in navigating this situation toward attempting to obtain the result that you want.

 I have over 30 years experience pursuing justice on behalf of employees - fighting institutions who engage in illegal employment practices.
-I have represented everyone from administrative support staff and blue-collar workers to high-level corporate executives, delivering strategic and intelligent solutions for employees faced with seemingly overwhelming challenges in the workplace.
+I have represented everyone from high-level corporate executives to administrative support staff and blue-collar workers, delivering strategic and intelligent solutions for employees faced with seemingly overwhelming challenges in the workplace.
 I can take some of the pressure off of you so that you can know your rights and know how to better handle your employment situation.